nelscamp/SI_Final_LeWindmill/README.md

 ---

 ## Credits
-Developed by **Nelson Campos** as a control panel for the Lebron Windmill.
+Developed by **Nelson C., Ryan C., and Ethan S.** as a control panel for the Lebron Windmill.

 ---